-A framework was developed to guide an evaluation of the effectiveness of the 2017 changes to the Essential Skills Work visas and Skilled Migrant Category Residence visas.
-The framework specifies a mixed method evaluation that will gather information from diverse sources over three years.
-It will ascertain the extent to which the policy changes have achieved their goals and avoided unintended, negative consequences.
+Developed a framework to guide the evaluation of the effectiveness of the 2017 changes to the Essential Skills Work visas and Skilled Migrant Category Residence visas.
+The framework specified a mixed method evaluation making use of information gathered from diverse sources over three years.
+The evaluation will ascertain the extent to which the policy changes achieved their goals and avoided unintended negative consequences.

 This work involved:

-- Development of an intervention logic and theory of change for the policy changes.
+- development of an intervention logic and theory of change

-- Identification of indicators and data collection methods, including quantitative and qualitative approaches and the use of new and existing data.
+- identification of indicators and data collection methods including quantitative and qualitative approaches and making use of new and existing data

-- A description of how the evaluation will synthesise findings across multiple methods, and how it will address the counterfactual (that is, what would have happened without the policy changes?)
+- a description of how the evaluation will synthesise findings across multiple methods and how it will assess the counterfactual (that is, what would have happened without the policy changes?)

 - development of a timeline and a draft costing for the evaluation.